vitessio/website/content/en/docs/18.0/user-guides/configuration-advanced/authorization.md

 your ACL config thoroughly before applying, pay attention to access permissions on the ACL config file, etc.

-## ACLs and schema tracking

-If you are using the VTGate [schema tracking](https://vitess.io/docs/reference/features/schema-tracking/) feature, you will want to review https://vitess.io/docs/reference/features/schema-tracking/#vtgate .
-Specifically, you will need to specify a user with the appropriate access for your ACL config in the VTGate `-schema_change_signal_user` parameter.

 ## Format of the table ACL config file

 The file specified in the `--table-acl-config` parameter above is a JSON